fazon - Fotolia

 Adoption of IoT specification

-In March 2017, the OCF collaborated with the Singapore Semiconductor Industry Association to promote the adoption of its IoT specification among small and medium-sized enterprises and startups in the Singapore.
+In March 2017, the OCF collaborated with the Singapore Semiconductor Industry Association to promote the adoption of its IoT specification among small and medium-sized enterprises and startups in Singapore.

 Having open standards is only part of the IoT equation.
 Balakrishnan also stressed the importance of modular platforms that would enable different layers of the application stack to be plugged in and out in the face of rapid technological change.